SoftwareAG/c8y-docs/content/device-management-application/working-with-simulators.md

   An instruction can either send a message (measurements, alarms, events, and inventory) or wait for a specified time (sleep).
 For each simulator, you can create instructions specifying what the simulator is supposed to do.

-  To create a new simulator, click **Add simulator** at the top right and follow the instructions in the *User guide*."
+  To create a new simulator, click **Add simulator** at the top right and follow the instructions in the *User documentation*."
 ---

 With the {{< product-c8y-iot >}} simulator all aspects of IoT devices can be simulated, such as: